sagemath/trac_to_gh/Issue 3400.md

 # Issue 3400: Elements of GL(n,R) should coerce properly to matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3400

 Original creator: rlm